 The cushion of DXRacer seats are firm, yet comfortable.
 A firm cushion means your body will not sink into the seat, and this helps prevent slouching or other imbalances in posture.

 If your gaming chair had a soft cushion, your pelvis and thighs would not be fully supported.
-In this situation, if your weight was not evenly distributed, one side of your body would sink further into the seat—adding excessive strain to your hips, your pelvic bones, your spine, and your muscles:
+In this situation, if your weight was not evenly distributed, one side of your body would sink further into the seat—adding excessive strain to your hips, your pelvic bones, your spine, and your muscles.
+Common conditions include:

 In some of DXRacer chairs, there is a raised V-shape in the cushion.
 This design helps guide your legs and keep your pelvis on the back portion of the cushion, a tip we discuss in detail on our gaming posture page.